Dean of Engineering Office

 If students have experienced extenuating circumstances throughout their QPR term, an appeal/petition can be submitted to the Associate Director of First Year Engineering for consideration.

-Please read this information carefully and contact an advisor in the Engineering First Year Office if you have any questions.
+Please complete the petition information carefully and contact an advisor in the Engineering First Year Office if you have any questions.